 If you don’t have the yard space for a composting set up, you can always save your kitchen scraps in an indoor compost bin.
 When it gets full, you can either transfer the contents to your compost pile or bin, or donate them to a local composting service.

 The process of making compost is relatively simply.
 It all comes down to layering two types of material: green and brown.

-“Green” layer items include:
+“Green” layers can include:

-“Brown” layer items include:
+“Brown” layers can include:

 - Dried leaves, grass, and hay

 - Shredded newspaper

 - Wool or cotton rags

 The following items should not go in your composter:

 - Onions or garlic (Worms don’t like them, and we want our compost to be worm-friendly!)